 For employees not providing direct patient care, work demands that may require additional hours of work must be discussed with the employees manager beforehand.
 The manager will consider redistributing work, the use of flexi-time to work within agreed hours per week, overtime, or time in lieu when deciding how workload demands will be managed.
-Overtime or time in lieu must be authorised in advance.
+Overtime or time in lieu shall apply to work in excess of 40 hours per week, including for part-time employees, and must be authorised in advance.